jonnydmoon/p4/readme.md

 A user can drag and drop these pages to their own coloring books.

 Most of the forms use ajax for submission.

+If the user is the owner of a coloring page, the page supports drag and drop on books and the home icon.

 ## CRUD Operations
 You must be logged in to perform the CRUD operations, which include all operations for both Coloring Books and Pages: